izzy2lost/termux-app/README.md

 **I added the following as per a request**

-**If you don't want to uninstall termux, then use the codes below.**
+**If you don't want to uninstall termux, then use the commands below.**

 To build Coop use the following code in termux and press enter.